CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-ama-fourth-step.md

 If you want to set up custom DNS entries, see [Configure DNS](/deployment/infra-how-tos/configure-dns).

-# Configure custom SSL Certificates
+# Configure custom SSL certificates

 By default, CluedIn installation is secured by using TLS.
 CluedIn uses the Automated Certificate Management Environment (ACME) protocol and the public Let's Encrypt certificate authority to issue certificates.
 However, this default configuration might not comply with your organization's security policy.
-If you want to use a Subject Alternative Name (SAN) or wildcard certificate for you domain, see [Create your own certificates and keys](deployment/infra-how-tos/configure-certificates#create-your-own-certificates-and-keys).
+If you want to use a Subject Alternative Name (SAN) or wildcard certificate for you domain, see [Create your own certificates and keys](/docs/020-deployment/howtos/070-configure-certificates.md#create-your-own-certificates-and-keys).

 # Configure alerts